Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Methodology

 where $C$ represents the classes within the dataset and BCE is the binary cross-entropy loss.

-During the inference stage, we use the patch classifier to get patches softmax class predictions $Z$.
-Subsequently, an interpolation algorithm is applied on $Z$ to get the pixel softmax predictions of the input image.
-Finally, argmax operation is applied on interpolated $Z$ along $C$ dimension to get the class pseudo label of each pixel.
+During the inference stage, we utilize the trained patch classifier to generate patch-level softmax class predictions $Z$.
+Following this, an interpolation algorithm is applied to $Z$ to upsample and obtain pixel-level softmax predictions for the entire input image.
+Finally, an argmax operation is performed on the interpolated $Z$ along the class dimension $C$ to assign the class pseudo-label to each pixel, resulting in the final semantic segmentation output.

+To elaborate further, during training our model focuses on reducing the discrepancy between the predicted probabilities and the true labels across all classes.
+The loss $\mathcal{L}_{MCE}$ is computed by averaging the binary cross-entropy loss over the set of classes $\mathcal{C}$, ensuring that every class contributes equally regardless of its frequency in the dataset.
+This uniform treatment helps address any potential class imbalance and encourages the network to learn robust representations for both frequent and rare classes.
+The binary cross-entropy loss (BCE) is chosen because it effectively quantifies the error between the predicted image-level labels $p_c$ and the ground truth $y_c$.
+By penalizing the model based on the logarithmic difference between these values, the BCE loss drives the network to output probabilities that are as close as possible to the true annotations.
+This is crucial in multi-label classification scenarios where each class decision must be made independently.

+At inference time, the process shifts focus from training to generating meaningful predictions for new images.
+Initially, the trained patch classifier produces softmax outputs at the patch level, resulting in a prediction map $Z$.
+Since these predictions are at a lower resolution corresponding to the patches, an interpolation algorithm is applied to upscale $Z$ to the original image resolution.
+This step ensures that the spatial details captured by the patch classifier are retained and properly represented in the final output.
+Finally, to convert these continuous softmax predictions into discrete class labels, an argmax operation is performed along the class dimension $C$.
+Each pixel is then assigned the label corresponding to the highest probability, yielding the final pseudo-label map for semantic segmentation.
+This complete pipeline enables our model to achieve precise segmentation results.